 \section{Cutting the work-tail, as well as the state-tail}

 There can actually be (sets of) trajectories which are unlikely even if the initial state of the trajectory is likely, as the hopping probability may be low.
-For example if one lifts one level towards a very high value whilst thermalizing, there is one trajectory corresponding to staying in that level throughout, which would then be the one that gives the worst-case work.
-However if this is very unlikely one would wish to ignore such a trajectory when stating the worst-case work.
-In this section we show a way to do that, by not only cutting off a part of the initial state as previously, but also a part of the work distribution.
-This gives a different penalty term---lower in general---in the equality for the worst-case work.
+For example, if one lifts one level towards a very high value while thermalizing, there is one trajectory corresponding to staying in the rising level throughout, which would be the trajectory that gives the worst-case work.
+However, if such a trajectory is very unlikely, one would wish to ignore the trajectory when stating the worst-case work.
+In this section, we show a way to ignore such unlikely trajectories, by not only cutting off part of the initial state as previously, but also cutting off a part of the work distribution.
+This strategy gives a different penalty term---lower, in general---in the equality for the worst-case work.

 {\bf {\em Proof overview}---}We shall again take the initial density matrix to have the form $\rho_0= \sum_{i=1}^{d}p_i\ket{i_0,\lambda_0}\bra{i_0,\lambda_0}$, not necessarily a thermal state.
 Then a sequence of Hamiltonian changes and thermalizations as described above is applied.
 This induces some work probability distribution and some worst-case work for the trajectories of interest.